mmiranda222/.statsuite/content/changelog/_index.md

 > This release includes a new minor version of the **core-data-access** service.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.1.2**.

-minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-core-data-access#72](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/-/issues/72) Add support for creation of **read only** user to DbUp scripts.
-- [dotstatsuite-core-common#116](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/-/issues/116) *Support* .StatSuite has issues with Managed Azure SQL. ([Updated documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/windows-stat-core-services/#3-initialize-the-databases))
+- [dotstatsuite-core-common#116](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/-/issues/116) .StatSuite has issues with Managed Azure SQL. ([Updated documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/windows-stat-core-services/#3-initialize-the-databases))
-- [dotstatsuite-docker-compose#16](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/issues/16) *Support* Cannot upload data file with demo instance.
+- [dotstatsuite-docker-compose#16](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/issues/16) Cannot upload data file with demo instance.

 ---